 The results were fascinating.

-27% of the people we interviewed had started using nicotine levels of 2.1% or above.
+27% of those interviewed had started using nicotine levels of 2.1% or above.
 But by the time we did the survey, that had decreased to just 6%.

 I believe one of the factors in this fall in nicotine usage has been a trend to using lower resistance coils and higher powered batteries.

-Inside your tank or clearomiser, there is a coil.
+Inside your device’s tank or pod, there is a coil.

-The coil is the part of the tank that heats up and vaporises the e-liquid.
+The coil is the part of the tank/pod that heats up and vaporises the e-liquid.

 It’s important to remember that power and resistance go together.